ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 ## Does the volume need to be pre-warmed to achieve expected throughput?
 There is no need for pre-warming.
 You will observe specified throughput immediately upon provisioning the volume.

-## Why can I provision block and file storage with an Endurance 10 IOPS tier in some data centers and not in others?
+## Why can I provision {{site.data.keyword.blockstorageshort}} with an Endurance 10 IOPS tier in some data centers and not in others?
-The {{site.data.keyword.blockstorageshort}} and File Endurance storage type 10 IOPS/GB tier is only available in select data centers, with new data centers being added soon.
+The {{site.data.keyword.blockstorageshort}} Endurance storage type 10 IOPS/GB tier is only available in select data centers, with new data centers being added soon.
 You can find a full list of upgraded data centers and available features here.

-## How can I tell which of my {{site.data.keyword.blockstorageshort}} or File storage LUNs/volumes are encrypted?
+## How can I tell which of my {{site.data.keyword.blockstorageshort}} LUNs/volumes are encrypted?
-When viewing your list of {{site.data.keyword.blockstorageshort}} or File storage in the customer portal, you will see a lock icon to the right of LUN/volume name for those that are encrypted.
+When viewing your list of {{site.data.keyword.blockstorageshort}} in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, you will see a lock icon to the right of LUN/volume name for those that are encrypted.

-## How do I know if I am provisioning {{site.data.keyword.blockstorageshort}} or File storage in an upgraded data center?
+## How do I know if I am provisioning {{site.data.keyword.blockstorageshort}} in an upgraded data center?
-When provisioning {{site.data.keyword.blockstorageshort}} or File storage, all upgraded data centers will be denoted with an asterisk (`*`) in the order form and an indication that you will be provisioning storage with encryption.
+When provisioning {{site.data.keyword.blockstorageshort}}, all upgraded data centers will be denoted with an asterisk (`*`) in the order form and an indication that you will be provisioning storage with encryption.
 Once the storage is provisioned, you will see an icon in the storage list that shows that volume or volume as encrypted.
 All encrypted volumes and volumes are provisioned in upgraded data centers only.
 You can find a full list of upgraded data centers and available features here.

-## Why can I provision {{site.data.keyword.blockstorageshort}} and file storage with an Endurance 10 IOPS tier in some data centers and not in others?
+## Why can I provision {{site.data.keyword.blockstorageshort}} with an Endurance 10 IOPS tier in some data centers and not in others?
 The Endurance type 10 IOPS/GB tier is only available in select data centers, with new data centers being added soon.
 You can find a full list of upgraded data centers and available features [here](new-ibm-block-and-file-storage-location-and-features.html).

 ## If I have non-encrypted {{site.data.keyword.blockstorageshort}} provisioned in a data center that has been upgraded for encryption, can I encrypt my {{site.data.keyword.blockstorageshort}}?